A QUICK SUMMARY – FOR THE BUSY ONES

 To assess the size of Angular and React’s communities, we explored data from GitHub.

 React has a bigger community on GitHub than Angular.
 In fact, the React community is well-known for its activity.
-Solutions created by the contributors are publicly available and are a huge facilitation for developers.
-React is broadly discussed on Stack Overflow – developers can find answers to many problems there.
+Solutions created by the contributors are publicly available and are a huge facilitation for React developers.
+The technology is broadly discussed on Stack Overflow – developers can find answers to many problems there.

 The figures speak for themselves: 72% of respondents used React and would use it again.
 That percentage has grown steadily over the last four years.
 That means there are lots of talented and experienced developers out there.